howonlee/mertonon/essays/estimates.md

 ### What about my stakeholders?

 When they ask for an estimate, show them your Mertonon instance instead.
+This is the advantage Mertonon has over iron-hard willing yourself to not have deadlines: you can show people something.

 ### What about truly hard deadlines, like planetary conjunctions or something?